mdietrichstein/xai-statlog-heart/README.md

 Compares the explanations listed above between the original classifier and one that has been adapted to perform worse.

 ## Credits
-This repository contains a modified version of the [ALEPython](https://github.com/blent-ai/ALEPython) library
+This repository contains a modified version of [ALEPython](https://github.com/blent-ai/ALEPython).